 My two biggest reasons for being pessimistic about RiverTown are the facts that:

-- Minoxidil by itself can give great results in terms of hair growth in some people (so their Minoxidil containing RT1640 product could just be glorified Minoxidil).
+- Minoxidil by itself can give good results in terms of hair growth in some people (so their Minoxidil containing RT1640 product could just be glorified Minoxidil).
 And a company named Follica (US) has already tried a wounding plus Minoxidil approach that is likely superior to just Minoxidil.

 In any event, getting back to the subject matter of this post, the reason I mention RiverTown is because the new website clarifies that the company’s RT1640 hair loss product contains three ingredients, one of which is cyclosporine A: